Thomas J. Snyder (ESN Chairman)

 Rogers is Chairman of the Edison Foundation and co-chair of the National Action Plan for Energy Efficiency and the Alliance to Save Energy.
 He serves on the board of directors and the Executive Committee of the World Business Council for Sustainable Development.
 Rogers is also a member of the Honorary Committee of the Joint U.S.-China Cooperation on Clean Energy (JUCCCE).
 He has testified 19 times on energy and environmental policies before congressional committees.
 In 2007, Rogers was named the energy industry's CEO of the Year by Platts and Business Person of the Year by the Charlotte Business Journal.

-Norio Sasaki joined Toshiba Corporation in 1972, and has fulfilled numerous roles within the organization since that time.
-By 2001, Norio became Technology Executive in Nuclear Energy Systems and later became Vice President of the division in 2003.
-By June 2007, Norio progressed to become Corporate Executive Vice President and Group Chief Executive Officer of the Infrastructure Systems Group and currently resides as Director, Representative Executive Officer and President and CEO.
-Norio graduated from Waseda University in 1972 with a degree in mechanical engineering.
+Hisao Tanaka joined Toshiba Corporation in 1973, and has fulfilled numerous roles within the organization since that time.
+By 2000, Mr. Tanaka became General Manager & Deputy Managing Director of Toshiba Information Systems (UK) and later moved to the same position over the Procurement Division with Toshiba Corp.
+By June 2011, Mr. Tanaka progressed to become Director, Representative Executive Officer, Corporate Senior Executive Vice President of the Quality Division in Toshiba's Procurement and Logistics Group and currently resides as Director, Representative Executive Officer and President and CEO.
+Mr. Tanaka graduated from Kobe University of Commerce in 1973 with a degree in economics.